 is a homotopy fibration of spectra.
 In particular, there is a long exact sequence of abelian groups

 for any $i\in\bb Z$. \end{thm}

 \begin{proof} We postpone the proof till subsection~\ref{trew}. \end{proof}

 The reader may have observed that we do not involve any matrices in the definition of $\cc K(A,B)$ as {\it any\/} sort of algebraic $K$-theory does.
 This is one of {\it important\/} differences with usual views on algebraic $K$-theory.
 The author is motivated by the fact that many interesting admissible categories of algebras deserving to be considered like that of all commutative ones are not closed under matrices.
-All of this causes the following